 This means not only should you install a high quality goldfish water filter, but you should also provide your goldfish with loads of plants.

-Plants not only provide your fish with places to hide and breed, but they add additional elements of filtration, provide an additional live food source, and generally improve the quality of life your Comets.
+Plants not only provide your fish with places to hide and breed (like for Jack Dempsey), but they add additional elements of filtration, provide an additional live food source, and generally improve the quality of life your Comets.

 Since goldfish are cold water, freshwater fish, they need plants that do well in cold water environments.
 Goldfish naturally live in locations like ponds, so plants that come from pond-type settings are important – just don’t dig them up and replant them yourself.